jonshiach/graphics-notes/_pages/03_textures.md

 ## Texture rectangle

 Our texture triangle is great and all but doesn't really look like a realistic object.
-Since the original texture is rectangular, lets create a rectangle out of two triangles with the appropriate texture mapping.
+Since the original texture is rectangular, let's create a rectangle out of two triangles with the appropriate texture mapping.

 ```{figure} ../_images/03_rectangle.svg
 :width: 450